 Not many people would add Myanmar to the list of their best beach holidays.
 To be honest I had no idea Myanmar has one of the most beautiful beaches in Southeast Asia.
-The most popular and the best known beach in Myanmar is called Ngapali.
+The most popular and the best-known beach in Myanmar is called Ngapali.
 This beach is located in Rakhine State and is a long stretch of 3 km pure white sand with the clear waters of the Bay of Bengal.
 So if you are looking for your future best beach holidays, Ngapali should be on your list.
 Legend says that the name Ngapali comes from a homesick Italian living there for many years and reminiscing about his hometown Napoli.
 There is not much to do, but relaxing, swimming and going for walks along the beach with barely any people around.
-And of course watching beautiful sunsets.
-We recommend to stay at River Top Lodge.
+And of course, watching beautiful sunsets.
+We recommend staying at River Top Lodge.
 One of the best hotels we stayed in Southeast Asia.

 WHY AND WHEN TO VISIT MYANMAR?

 Myanmar is such a beautiful country and we want you to visit it, so if you hesitate whether you should visit Myanmar or not, here is a little teaser.
-Myanmar got plenty amazing temples and the most kindly-hearted people we have ever melt.
+Myanmar got plenty of amazing temples and the most kindly-hearted people we have ever melt.
 I am sure, you have seen hundreds of stunning photos of Bagan, one of Southeast Asia’s most known sights with its temples and flying balloons.
-If this doesn’t convince you, then, head to the world’s largest book in Mandalay which consists of 729 stone “pages”, organised into rows.
+If this doesn’t convince you, then, head to the world’s largest book in Mandalay which consists of 729 stone “pages”, organized into rows.
 A little hint, it is not a conventional book.
 We won’t say more.
 Go ahead and explore on your own.
 The best time to enjoy this place is between November and February.

 By Ayngelina from Bacon Is Magic.

 No doubt Cuba is one of the most popular beach destinations.
-Not only is it warm all year long but also it is located in the Caribbean, which means white sand beaches and turquoise water.
+Not only is it warm all year long but also it is located in the Caribbean, which means white-sand beaches and turquoise water.

-Although many travelers worry about internet in Cuba, the government has pledged to have WiFi in all hotel rooms in 2019.
+Although many travelers worry about the internet in Cuba, the government has pledged to have WiFi in all hotel rooms in 2019.
 It’s not as fast as the US but who needs to be online all day when you have wonderful beaches.

-Varadero and Cayo Coco are the most popular beaches for tourists but Playa del Este is my favourite.
+Varadero and Cayo Coco are the most popular beaches for tourists but Playa del Este is my favorite.
 It is only 30 minutes from Havana so you can stay in Havana and experience the city life, but also head out to the beach for the day.
 Umbrella and lounge rentals are only $2/each and there is a convenience store to buy drinks and plenty of food stalls with tasty food.